 At the Child Language Lab, we investigate how children learn what words and sentences mean.
-Our specific research areas are described here.
+Our primary research areas are described here.

 1. Project on Modals: How do children learn to talk about what is possible or impossible?

 Most of PI Ailís Cournane‘s research investigates how children learn the modal words of their language.
 Modal words, like might, must, maybe or can allow us to express ourselves even when we are making guesses or expressing what we wish were true.
 You probably never heard of “modals” in high school or when learning a foreign language, even though we use them all the time and all languages have them!

 For example, when we make inferences about other people (She must be hungry, He’s probably sleeping at this hour, …), future possibilities (They might win!, It’s going to fall, …), and impossible or hypothetical states (If pigs could fly, I wish I were better at speaking Spanish…).
 Think about the word maybe.
 Maybe.
 It is a deceptively simple word.
 We’re so familiar with it that it’s easy to take for granted that humans can use maybe to express thoughts as abstract as the possibility of something being true or not (like whether it will rain tomorrow, whether we’ll decide to go to the museum, or whether the dog ate the baby’s food).

 Modal words have particularly complicated and abstract meanings – how do children learn them?
 Children cannot see (or hear, touch, taste…) the meaning of must or probably, unlike for a word like dog or hug.
 As a parent, you can’t show your child what probably or should means.
 And, in many languages, including English, modals are extra hard because they are polysemous (many-meaning); one modal word may express several distinct meanings.
 For example, we all know this old joke based on the multiple meanings of modal can: